guillaume-rce/website_oniverse/README.md

 This project comes from a school project, the goal is to create a e-commerce website but I wanted to go further and create a website that could be used by a real company and learn more about the technologies used in the project.

 ## Features
-- Panier et Commande
+- Shopping Cart and Order
-- Gestion des Commandes et du Stock
+- Order and Stock Management
-- Utilisateur et Authentification
+- User and Authentication
-- Recherche et Gestion des Articles
+- Search and Manage Items
-- Navigation et Interface Utilisateur
+- Navigation and User Interface
-- Promotions et Offres Spéciales
+- Promotions and Special Offers
-- Page 404 dynamique
+- Dynamic 404 page
-- Documentation SWAGGER
+- SWAGGER documentation

 ## Technologies Used
 - HTML